 The Connor Brothers

 Biography

-"It is the paradox of art, that artifice is often the best way to depict reality".
+"It is the paradox of art, that artifice is often the best way to depict reality."

 Their arrival in the art world was shrouded in mystery.
-Introducing themselves in 2013 as Franklyn and Brendan Connor, American twins who had been raised in an extreme Christian cult in California called ‘The Family’, by 2014, their true identities had been revealed: the ‘brothers’ were in fact the former London art dealers James Golding and Mike Snelle.
+Introducing themselves in 2013 as Franklyn and Brendan Connor, American twins raised in an extreme Christian cult in California known as The Family, the duo maintained this façade until 2014, when their true identities were revealed: the 'brothers' were, in fact, the former London art dealers James Golding and Mike Snelle.

+The Connor Brothers